ANJESTH/start-here/README.md

 ### Who is Node Girls for?

-Node Girls is a women-only organisation, open to all female-identified people, including trans* women.
+Node Girls is a women-only organisation, open to all female-identified and non-binary people, including trans* women.
 The organisation is for all ages, although more specifically aimed at women with some background in coding.

 ### Do I need to know JavaScript?